 Spearheads projects are large NZ-relevant research projects that span over three years, funded up to $1m per annum; developed in partnership with Māori and industry representatives through Mission Labs, and led by multi-disciplinary research groups.
 Learn more about how we develop our Spearhead projects.

 Māori, iwi and a team of researchers are developing new technology for treating wastewater to support Aotearoa to improve freshwater quality and restore the health of our awa (rivers) and streams.

 Imagine a world where robots can be trained to work alongside humans in factories and the outdoors in a safe and flexible way.
 This Spearhead project is developing software and prototypes to make this happen.

-‘Additive’ manufacturing can harness New Zealand’s natural resources, such biopolymers or plant and wood fibers to create new, more environmentally friendly materials and products.
+‘Additive’ manufacturing harnesses New Zealand’s natural resources, using biopolymers or plant and wood fibers to create new, more environmentally friendly materials and products.